-Things to improve in the future: Parallelizing Collision Avoidance algorithm is hard and can be inefficient, since most part of the algorithm is serial.
-However parallelism can be implemented in topology level.
-With proper design of the controlling workflow, one topology can process data from several robots by increasing parallel instances of its components.
+Things to improve in the future: Parallelizing collision avoidance algorithms is hard and can be inefficient, since most part of the algorithm is serial.
+However parallelism can be implemented at the topology level.
+With proper design of the controlling workflow, one topology can process data from several robots by increasing the parallel instances of its components.
 Unfortunately, some of the bolts in the topology need to cache the state of the robot, therefore stream source and destination are bolt instance dependent.
 This makes the grouping of instances between connected bolts very difficult.
 To fully utilize the parallelism mechanism, further investigation is required.

 References

-[1] Jur van den Berg, Stephen J. Guy, Ming Lin, etc. Reciprocal n-Body Collision Avoidance[J].
+[1] Jur van den Berg, Stephen J. Guy, Ming Lin, etc. Reciprocal n-Body Collision Avoidance.
 Robotics Research: The 14th International Symposium ISRR, Springer Tracts in Advanced Robotics, vol. 70, Springer-Verlag, May 2011, pp. 3-19.

-[2] Fiorini P, Shiller Z. Motion planning in dynamic environments using velocity obstacles[J].
+[2] Fiorini P, Shiller Z. Motion planning in dynamic environments using velocity obstacles.
 The International Journal of Robotics Research, 1998, 17(7): 760-772.

-[3] Hennes D, Claes D, Meeussen W, et al. Multi-robot collision avoidance with localization uncertainty[C].
+[3] Hennes D, Claes D, Meeussen W, et al. Multi-robot collision avoidance with localization uncertainty.
 Proceedings of the 11th International Conference on Autonomous Agents and Multiagent Systems, Volume 1, 2012:147-154.